puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 This can be a little confusing, so let's reiterate: technically, the *title* is just a unique identifier that let's Puppet keep track of the resource.
-For convenience, however, the title will automatically be used as the default for a key unique parameter such as the *path* in the case of a file resource or the *package* you want to install with a *package* resource.
+For convenience, however, the title will automatically be used as the default for a parameter called the namevar.
+The namevar is the *path* in the case of a file resource, for example, or the *package* you want to install with a *package* resource.

 Now that you're more familiar with the resource syntax, let's take another look at that file resource.